klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 > subbridge.anchoring(true)
 true
 ```
 After anchoring starts, you can check the latest block anchored to Baobab by using `subbridge.latestAnchoredBlockNumber`.
 Please note that this only works after the EN already followed up on the latest block of Baobab.
-By default, SCN tries anchoring on every block from the block on which anchoring is turned on.
+By default, SCN-L2-01 tries anchoring on every block from the block on which anchoring is turned on.
 The anchoring period can be set by changing `SC_ANCHORING_PERIOD`.
 If the value is set to 10, the node tries anchoring when the block number is a multiple of 10.
 ```
 $ kscn attach --datadir ~/data
 > subbridge.latestAnchoredBlockNumber